bezmoradi/tutorials/go/pointer.md

 -   If a function receives a memory address as input
 -   Or if a function returns a memory address

-To see the second condition in action we have:
+We have already seen the first scenario; to see the second condition in action we have:

 ```go
 package main